What is Yam Protocol? (YAM)

 The Beginner’s Guide

-The Yam Protocol is a software running on Ethereum that seeks to incentivize a global network of users to operate a cryptocurrency mirroring the price of the U.S. dollar.
+The Yam Protocol is a protocol running on Ethereum that seeks to incentivize a global network of users to operate a cryptocurrency mirroring the price of the U.S. dollar.
 It does so by using a new crypto asset called YAM.

-The software achieves this feat by adjusting the supply of YAM tokens daily in a process called rebasing.
+The protocol achieves this feat by adjusting the supply of YAM tokens daily in a process called rebasing.
 Should the price of each YAM token go above $1, then the supply of YAM will rise, driving the price down.
 If the price is below $1, the supply shrinks, pushing the price up.

 In its short life, Yam has helped popularize a concept called decentralized finance (DeFi), in which multiple crypto assets are used together to provide a product or service.